RIPm/-op-cateran/README.md

 > Folder `components` is store your component code.

-> Folder `modules` is store your integration component code.
+> Folder `pages` is store your integration component code.

-> Folder `utils` is store your tool code. such as plugin、route、driver ...
+> Folder `utils` is store your tool code. such as plugin、driver ...

 > File `app.js` Integrating the module code into an application.